 When it comes to performance, keto can have some negative implications and may inhibit long-term progress.
 When the body goes without carbs for long periods, the thyroid has been shown to slow in function.
 In addition, a strict keto diet can mimic fasting to a degree, which is a stressor.
-When we couple this with a calorie deficit and training, it can be difficult for the body to keep up and recover.
+Coupling this with a calorie deficit and training can make it difficult for the body to keep up and recover.

 However, KetoGain’s focus on plenty of protein and carbs from non-starchy vegetables is a perfect starting point for most people.

 Keto Gains Principle #3: Fat as a Lever

 People have started to open their hearts to dietary fat in recent years and are recovering from their extreme fat fears.
 While we require some essential fatty acids for gallbladder function, fat-soluble vitamin absorption, hormone synthesis, and making cell membranes, we don’t need that much fat to thrive, especially if we already have plenty of unwanted fat stored on our bodies.

 Considering fat comes in at nine calories per gram, we really don’t need too much if we’re trying to lose weight, especially if it’s from a processed, low-nutrient source.
 So, our fat intake should vary depending on our calorie goal.
 Thus, the third principle of KetoGains is to use fat as a lever to fill in our remaining total calories.